Abstraction-Refinement Based Optimal Control with Regular Objectives: Optimal Control of Piecewise Linear Systems

-where $c_1 \ge 0 $ and $c_2 \ge 0$ are constants that depends only on $A_i,B_i$, and $t$. \end{lemma} This lemma implies that the error from the optimal state at any time is bounded by the error from the initial state and the largest error of control inputs from the optimal ones.
+\end{lemma} This lemma implies that the error from the optimal state at any time is bounded linearly by the error from the initial state and the largest error of control inputs from the optimal ones.
 As $\epsilon_x$ and $\epsilon_u$ decrease to zero, the state error decreases to zero.
 Although the constants $c_1$ and $c_2$ depend on $t$, $t$ would not make the constants unbounded because $t$ is finite.
 Next, we show that the suboptimal cost of this trajectory is bounded.